European Alert Mechanism

-The Alert Mechanism will allow regulators in host States to better identify certain professionals who have been prohibited or restricted from practising in another EEA State.
-This, in turn, will provide greater security and protection for patients.
+The Alert Mechanism allows regulators in host States to better identify certain professionals who have been prohibited or restricted from practising in another EEA State.
+This provides greater security and protection for patients.

-As a minimum, the regulator will need to include a professional’s name as well as their date and place of birth in order to allow other regulators to identify that individual.
+As a minimum, the regulator needs to include a professional’s name as well as their date and place of birth in order to allow other regulators to identify that individual.

 Finally, the regulator needs to inform the individual this alert has been sent.
 They must also advise on the professional’s right to appeal and which remedies for damage caused by false alerts are available.